Cheapest Places to Live in SC (2026) | Buyer Math Explained

 - Want to build instead?
 See how much it costs to build a house

-- Lock in your SC affordability: Check today’s USDA/FHA mortgage rates → Start Pre-Approval with reAlpha
+- Lock in your SC affordability: Check today’s USDA/FHA mortgage rates → Start your pre-approval process with reAlpha

 Not sure if SC beats other states for you?
 Compare with our guide to the cheapest places to live in Georgia.